USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </roadtypes>
 ```

 The **roadtypes** element is a required element for a MOVES RunSpec.
 It defines the road types to be included in the MOVES run.
 Each included roadtype is specified by a **roadtype** subelement with the attributes: *roadtypeid*, *roadtypename*, and *modelCombination*.
-When creating a MOVES onroad RunSpec at the national or County Scale all roadtypes except for "Nonroad" should be included in the RunSpec.
+When creating a MOVES onroad RunSpec at the national or County Scale all road types except for "Nonroad" should be included in the RunSpec.
 Likewise, when creating a MOVES nonroad RunSpec only the nonroad roadtype (roadtypeID 100) should be selected.

 Values for *roadtypeid* and *roadtypename* should be taken from the `roadtype` table of the MOVES default database.